mxw/mxawng/_posts/2014-03-10-how-to-maybe-be-an-adult-human.md

 to the Platonic form of unproductivity.
 Reading anything on the Internet at all is probably ill-advised, because so much of it does not actually enrich one's life, and it's nearly impossible to discern what does without just consuming the content.
-Reading some random link I found for a second just because reading a new link _offended my sense of priorities_ must needs be an active vice.
+Reading some random link I found for a second time just because reading a new link _offended my sense of priorities_ must needs be an active vice.